zabbix-tools/zabbix-module-sockets/README.md

 # zabbix-module-sockets

-zabbix-module-sockets is a loadable Zabbix module that enables Zabbix to query the state of sockets - including tcp, udp, unix, raw, etc.
+zabbix-module-sockets is a loadable Zabbix module and templates that enables Zabbix to query the state of sockets - including tcp, udp, unix, raw, etc.

 ![Screenshot - TCP Sockets screen](assets/tcp-sockets.png)